Houston Deceptive Trade Practices Defense Lawyer

 What Is the Deceptive Trade Practices Act?

 In Texas, the DTPA prohibits false, misleading or deceptive acts in trade and commerce.
 The law was enacted in 1973 and quickly became a powerful tool to combat many types of fraud and misrepresentation in Texas.
-In 1995, legislators revised the act to limit damages, exempt some larger transactions and limit the original act in other ways.
+In 1995, legislators revised the act to limit damages, exempt some larger transactions and limit the original act in other ways – making it easier for defendants to fight back against frivolous claims.

-However, the DTPA remains an important tool for all types of consumers and a concern for businesses throughout Texas.
-It is also complex.
-The issue of who may sue under the act and what potential violations they may sue for is often clear cut-but not always.
+However, the DTPA remains a concern for businesses throughout Texas due to its complexity.
+The issue of who may sue under the act and what potential violations they may sue for is often clear cut – but not always.

-That's where our law firm can help.
-For 30+ years, our firm has provided clients with high-level counsel in a wide range of business law and business litigation matters.
-We have the knowledge to assess your legal problem to determine whether the DTPA applies and what defenses you may have.
+That is where our law firm can help.
+For 30+ years, our firm has provided business clients with high-level counsel in a wide range of business law and business litigation matters.
+We have the knowledge to assess your legal problem to determine whether the DTPA applies to your situation and what defenses you may have.

 Who Can Sue Under the DTPA?

 The DTPA applies to consumers who seek or acquire goods or services.
 Both purchases and leases apply.
 The 1995 changes to the act exempt some types of cases, including professional services, personal injury claims, and some large transactions.
 However, these exemptions do not apply in all cases.
-In ambiguous cases, our clients are thankful that our firm understands the gray areas of the DTPA.
+In light of this ambiguity, a law firm with DTPA experience is critical.

-- Failures to disclose, as long as the defendant knew information about a good or service and failed to disclose it to induce the transaction
+- Failure to disclose, as long as the defendant knew information about a good or service and failed to disclose it (one of the few provisions of the act that requires proof of intent)

 - Breaches of warranty